 Our Birmingham Year 1 apprentices have recently graduated, having worked across the city gaining a number of recognisable qualifications and experiences.
 Our employer list was a very exciting group of organisations, committed to driving change for the young people involved and the communities in which they were based.

-Our Birmingham programme was driven and managed by the Community Sports Partnership, Sport Birmingham and the following employers: Aston Villa FC in the Community, Birmingham Rowing Club (B-Row), Edgbaston Priory Tennis Club, Billesley Tennis Club, Moseley Rugby Club, Sport Birmingham, and Warwickshire CCC.
+Our Birmingham programme is driven and managed by the Community Sports Partnership, Sport Birmingham and the following employers: Aston Villa Foundation, Billesley Tennis Centre, Birmingham Moseley RFC, B-Row: Youth Rowing & Canoeing, City of Birmingham Rockets Basketball Club, Edgbaston Priory, Holford Drive, InUnity, Kings Heath Boys School, Moseley Road Baths CIO, Sport Birmingham, and Street League.
 As ever, our apprentices, although employed by one of these amazing organisations, were given the opportunity to undertake experiences, training and/or work with all of them!

 Coach Core Bristol launched for the very first time in December 2017 and incorporated a notable range of youth, community and sporting partners.
 Wesport, the Community Sports Partnership, took on the project administration, supported by the following key partners: Young Bristol, Shine Coaching, University of the West of England, Bristol City Council, Creative Youth Movement, Youth Moves and Empire Fighting Chance.
 The programme made a strong start, with apprentices engaging in a host of exciting opportunities, including NBA Coaching Clinics and inclusive sports events.
 Apprentices have also been given the opportunity to access live netball matches, thanks to support from Coach Core ambassador, Eboni Beckford- Chambers.